ZILVERAI/zynapse/docs/SCHEMA_BUILDER.md

   });

+// Using extended cookie information
+// COMMENT: This service handles user profile data and requires session-based authentication.
-// Using extended cookie information const userProfileService = new Service("UserProfile") .setMiddlewareDescription("Requires 'session_id' cookie with valid session.
+// The middleware ensures all endpoints verify the session and handle refreshing as needed. const userProfileService = new Service("UserProfile") .setMiddlewareDescription("Requires 'session_id' cookie with valid session.
 Session cookie must be present and unexpired (max 24h).
 Session is refreshed automatically if less than 1h remains, setting a new 'session_id' cookie in the response.")
   .addProcedure({